sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 To improve IT's responsiveness, we must find ways to reduce risks associated with its use as well as with the ways we obtain it.
 This strategy proposes moving ESDC to the point where the complexity of IT Solutions is properly understood and investment decisions are taken with flexibility, interchangeability, and interoperability in mind throughout the entire lifecycle of an IT Solution, not only at the initial stage.
-The benefits to increase the flexibility and interoperability of IT Solutions architectures as well as reusability and scalability of its IT Products are expected to reduce risk [^1], reduce technical debt over time, increase client satisfaction, and increase overall confidence in the department and its staff.
+The benefits to increasing the flexibility and interoperability of IT Solutions architectures as well as reusability and scalability of its IT Products are expected to reduce risk [^1], reduce technical debt over time, increase client satisfaction, and increase overall confidence in the department and its staff.

 This strategy capitalizes on existing IT initiatives (such as the [IITB Way Forward](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental%20IMIT%20Plan/19-20%20Plans/IITB%20Moving%20Forward%20v2.docx)) to compliment them by adding attention to them, as well as complimenting them with new activities.